MicrosoftDocs/cloud-adoption-framework/docs/secure/secure-strategy.md

 ### Business outcome - global reach

-We're currently operating only in North America.
+We currently operate only in North America.
 Our five-year plan is to expand into Europe and Asia.
 Taking advantage of the Microsoft global Azure cloud will allow us to build out the necessary infrastructure to efficiently deliver our LOB application in Europe and Asia.

 - **Business owner:** COO